Olim0000/harmonix/README.md

 # harmonix
-Vibecoded test project. private selfhosted music streaming app.
+Vibecoded test project DO NOT TRUST. private selfhosted music streaming app.

 Multi-server remote playback: browse your music library from a source server, route audio to any registered player server (or play in-browser).